-- Discontinued Business Signs Any sign which advertises or publicizes any activity, business, product or service no longer produced or conducted on the premises upon which the sign is located. - Permanent High Intensity Signs Signs which contain or consist of flags, pennants, ribbons, streamers, spinners, strings of light bulbs, flashing lights, or other similar moving devices, with the exception of special event signs, decorations, or LED signs approved by the Architectural Review Committee pursuant to the Temporary Use Regulations.
-These devices, when not part of any sign are similarly prohibited. - 3.
-Snipe Signs Snipe signs or signs attached to trees, telephone poles, public benches, street lights or placed on any public property or right-of-way.
-Signs projecting over public property shall be permitted in accordance with the building code only where no setbacks are required. - Signs Resembling Official Signs and Signals Signs imitating or resembling official traffic or government signs or signals except approved private traffic signs. - 5.
+- 1. Discontinued Business Signs Any sign which advertises or publicizes any activity, business, product or service no longer produced or conducted on the premises upon which the sign is located. - 2.
+Permanent High Intensity Signs Signs which contain or consist of flags, pennants, ribbons, streamers, spinners, strings of light bulbs, flashing lights, or other similar moving devices, with the exception of special event signs, decorations, or LED signs approved by the Architectural Review Committee pursuant to the Temporary Use Regulations.
+These devices, when not part of any sign are similarly prohibited.

+- 3. Snipe Signs Snipe signs or signs attached to trees, telephone poles, public benches, street lights or placed on any public property or right-of-way.
+Signs projecting over public property shall be permitted in accordance with the building code only where no setbacks are required. - 4.
+Signs Resembling Official Signs and Signals Signs imitating or resembling official traffic or government signs or signals except approved private traffic signs. - 5.
 Signs on Vehicles Signs placed on vehicles or trailers which are parked or located for the primary purpose of displaying such sign.
 This does not apply to allowed temporary signs or to signs or lettering on buses, taxis or vehicles operating during the normal course of business. - 6.
 Illegal Activities Signs advertising activities which are illegal under federal, state or city laws or regulations. - 7.
 Signs Above Roof Lines Signs which are mounted so as to be displayed above the roof line or parapet of the building to which they are attached. - 8.
 Portable Signs Portable signs, with the exception of those approved by the Architectural Review Committee. - 9.
 Off Premises Signs Unless specifically authorized by this Section. - 10.
-Box Signs -Are not permitted: (See Definitions)
+Box Signs A simple three three-dimensional container with four sides and generic face plate of vinyl copy on an acrylic front are not permitted.